-At the age of 16, Ben read a book from Tyron that recommended a vegetable diet.
-It would be at that time that he would became a vegetarian.
-Ben would prep and cook his own meals, which often consisted of potatoes, bread, rice, and hasty pudding.
+At 16, Ben read a book from Tyron that recommended a vegetable diet.
+At that time, he committed to becoming a vegetarian.
+However, Ben would prep and cook his meals, which often consisted of potatoes, bread, rice, and hasty pudding.
 Ben ate so many potatoes that his influence made the vegetable mainstream.
-The French deemed this root veggie poisonous (which is ironic, considering that we now call fried potatoes in the US, French fries).
-This prompted him to become an advocate for all foods from the colonies, and he often wrote of the New World’s fantastic edible offerings which included the quintessential New England classics like cranberries and maple syrup.
+Unfortunately, the French deemed this root veggie poisonous (which is ironic, considering that we now call fried potatoes in the US French fries).
+This prompted him to become an advocate for all foods from the colonies, and he often wrote of the New World’s fantastic edible offerings, which included the quintessential New England classics like cranberries and maple syrup.
 Ben enjoyed cranberries so much that he would often have his wife, Deborah, ship boxes of the berries to him when he traveled throughout England and France.
-He sent her a note after one such shipment in 1770, "thanks for the cranberries.
+He sent her a note after one such shipment in 1770, "thanks for the cranberrys.
 I am as ever Your affectionate Husband B Franklin".
-Though he would give up being a vegetarian a few years later after a boat trip from Boston to Philadelphia, fish was the culprit, he continued to look for non meat like alternatives throughout the rest of his life, and he shared the world foods with Americans.
+Though he would give up being a vegetarian a few years after a boat trip from Boston to Philadelphia, fish was the culprit.
+He continued to look for non-meat-like alternatives for the rest of his life, and he shared the world foods with Americans.

 Parmesan cheese (1769) was a favorite of the statesman.
-He enjoyed the flavor so much that he would spend the next four years writing to a parmesan cheese maker in Italy to persuade him to provide Ben with the directions on how to make this aged cheese.
+He enjoyed the flavor so much that he would spend the next four years writing to a parmesan cheese maker in Italy to persuade him to provide Ben with directions on making this aged cheese.
 The cheese caught on very quickly in the colonies.
-In 1789, Frederick Nutt would pen the cookbook ' The Complete Confectioner' which has a recipe for the cheese and another equally popular new food, ice cream.
-Yes, parmesan ice cream was a desired dessert.
+In 1789, Frederick Nutt penned the cookbook ' The Complete Confectioner,' which has a cheese recipe and another equally popular new food, ice cream.
+Yes, parmesan ice cream was the desired dessert.